...Highlights: tiger sharks, hammerheads, shark action, dolphins, turtles, great macro life/marine diversity, schooling fish & big pelagics...

 Liveaboard tours, most frequently to The Exumas, Nassau and Grand Bahama are the perfect way to explore the many dive sites in comfort and style.
 Nassau is not only easy to get to with direct flights but is also the most popular Bahamas dive location featuring spectacular walls, vibrant reefs, exciting shark dives and a gorgeous blue hole.
 There are also many wrecks that have featured in a variety of Hollywood movies.
 The main Exumas sites are located in the Exuma Cays Land and Sea Park.
 Their motto ‘Take only photographs, leave only footprints’ highlights efforts to protect their precious natural resources for all to enjoy it.
 The area is managed by the Bahamas National Trust and falls under its protection, enabling the marine life to flourish and divers to safely explore the pristine reefs.

 The blue, jewel-tone Caribbean seas are filled with life.
 Many divers come to the Bahamas for encounters with sharks in large numbers, including at the legendary Tiger Beach of Grand Bahama.
 During your liveaboard diving trip you will encounter many species of turtles year round.
 Other highlights include eagle rays, seahorses and sightings of pods of wild dolphins.
-These are most likely at Grand Bahama which also boats wrecks, caverns and caves adding to the diversity of underwater adventures it offers.
+These are most likely at Grand Bahama which also boasts wrecks, caverns and caves adding to the diversity of underwater adventures it offers.
 You can even come face to face with great hammerhead sharks and bull sharks in Bimini!

 Further details on each of the best destinations for diving Bahamas: